 This page is the landing page for the Galileo's World Exhibit Guide, designed for educators, classes, and individual study.
 It provides an overview of the Galileo's World exhibit in one compact and easy to scan format.
+It was the basis for a Galileo's World course offered at OU in Fall 2017, team-taught by Brent Purkaple and Kerry Magruder, who were the main project curators for the 2015 Galileo's World Exhibit.
 Links from this landing page offer the same content as the Exhibit Guide originally prepared as an enhanced iBook and made freely available from the iBook Store.
+All of the 350 rare books on display were originals; none were facsimiles.
+All are held by OU; none were on loan from other institutions.
+Images from all are released by OU into the Public Domain.
+For more on the History of Science Collections and other OU special collections, see the OU Libraries website.

 The story of Galileo reveals the creativity and interconnectedness of human achievement.
 His works reflect a lifetime of engagement in science, art, literature, music, religion, philosophy, politics and culture.
 Galileo's creative achievements live on today and shape our world in significant ways.
 The interconnectedness of science and culture which characterized Galileo's world and which connects Galileo's world to our own day remains the common heritage of humanity which we explore in a year-long exhibition celebrating the University of Oklahoma's 125th anniversary.
 The idea of the Galileo's World exhibition is connections.
 Galileo connects the past and the future, from Greek mathematics to the Space Age.
 Galileo's World connects the natural sciences to modern research and cultural endeavors.
 The exhibition features rare books, instrument replicas, digital resources and student projects in 20 uniquely-themed galleries in 7 locations across OU's three campuses.
 Open August 2015 with a full year of exhibits, events and programs with internationally renowned scholars, Galileo's World encourages visitors to explore the common themes of the sciences and humanities from the "Scientific Revolution" to modern innovation.